ericdai5/rune-simple/README.md

 ### Features:

-Write down items.
-Add new columns for grouping items.
+- Add new columns for grouping items.
-Drag to reorder items within columns, and reorder the columns themselves.
+- Drag to reorder items within columns, and reorder the columns themselves.
-Customize item appearance, including the option to display items with checkboxes.
+- Customize item appearance, including the option to display items with checkboxes.
-Toggle between light mode and dark mode.
+- Toggle between light mode and dark mode.
-Data is saved locally in the browser.
+- Data is saved locally in the browser.

 ### Tools:

-Typescript
+- Typescript
-HTML/CSS
+- HTML/CSS
-Next.js
+- Next.js
-Redux
+- Redux
-Redux-persist
+- Redux-persist
-Hello-pangaea/dnd
+- Hello-pangaea/dnd